-- Urine tests: Urine is checked for blood and other signs of disease.
+- Urine tests: The lab checks your urine for blood and other signs of disease.

-- Blood tests: The lab checks the blood to see how well the kidneys are working.
-The lab may check the level of several substances, such as creatinine.
-A high level of creatinine may mean the kidneys are not doing their job.
+- Blood tests: The lab checks your blood for several substances, such as creatinine.
+A high level of creatinine may mean the kidneys aren't doing their job.

-- Biopsy: In some cases, the doctor may do a biopsy.
-A biopsy is the removal of tissue to look for cancer cells.
-The doctor inserts a thin needle through the skin into the kidney to remove a small amount of tissue.
-The doctor may use ultrasound or X-rays to guide the needle.
-A pathologist uses a microscope to look for cancer cells in the tissue.
+- Biopsy: The removal of tissue to look for cancer cells is a biopsy.
+In some cases, your doctor will do a biopsy to diagnose kidney cancer.
+Your doctor inserts a thin needle through your skin into the kidney to remove a small sample of tissue.
+Your doctor may use ultrasound or a CT scan to guide the needle.
+A pathologist uses a microscope to check for cancer cells in the tissue.

 Find out what women really need.